 Futures need to be polled to completion.
 This is the job of an executor.

-Some futures additionally need to wait for events from the kernel for example to know when there might be data ready to read from a file.
+Some futures may need to wait for events from the kernel, for example to know when there might be data ready to read from a network channel.

-std::future is the core futures functionality needed to implement async/await
+std::future has the core futures functionality needed to implement async/await

 std::future::Future is a trait representing an asyncronous computation.